Use Case: Privacy-Preserving Consumer Behavior Model Training

 The protocol does not treat a produced model artifact as final truth immediately.

-Instead, the training result must be checked for correctness and integrity.
 In outcome terms, the result may be:

 - accepted